roblebob/experiments_in_rust/notes.md

 #### [Lifetime Elision](https://doc.rust-lang.org/book/ch10-03-lifetime-syntax.html#lifetime-elision)

-very reference has a lifetime and that you need to specify lifetime parameters for functions or structs that use references.
+Every reference has a lifetime and that you need to specify lifetime parameters for functions or structs that use references.
 ... some can be inferred by the compiler, but only when no ambiguity